keras-team/tf-keras/README.md

 Keras has **nightly releases** (`keras-nightly` on PyPI) and **stable releases** (`keras` on PyPI).
-The nightly Keras releases are usually compatible with the corresponding version of the `tf-nightly` releases
+The nightly TF-Keras releases are usually compatible with the corresponding version of the `tf-nightly` releases
 (e.g. `keras-nightly==2.7.0.dev2021100607` should be
 used with `tf-nightly==2.7.0.dev2021100607`).